Apple to host October 23 event, iPad mini expected

 A smaller iPad will directly compete with e-commerce company Amazon's Kindle Fire HD tablet and Google's Nexus 7.
 Both devices have 7-inch screens and sell for $199.
 The first Kindle Fire, launched last year, grabbed about a fifth of the U.S. tablet market.

-The Nexus 7, manufactured by Asustek Computer Inc, has also seen a successful start, with the tablet selling out soon after launch.
+The Nexus 7, manufactured by Asustek Computer Inc (2357.TW), has also seen a successful start, with the tablet selling out soon after launch.

 One Wall Street analyst said he had seen the smaller tablet, dubbed iPad mini by the media, while visiting component suppliers in Asia.